Busemuggel/lifecoin/README.md

     npm start
     ```

 2. Open Postman and call `localhost://3000/ico/transact` with the following in the body.
 Note intial balance of ICO is 10000.
-You can change that in config.js.
+You can change that in `config.ts`.
 Get the address of the all the nodes by calling
    ```json
    {
 	"to":"3ec620c7799e4ce381eb7fa0b38d2c92b2ce204fe4d3e62b7e9ce2facda7b151",